RafaelSeidi/TestVisualG/README.md

 # TestVisualG
-A VisualG program like the "Hello World!" basic program
+A VisualG program like the "Hello World!" basic program (made in Potigol - 03/07/2022)